LinuxAtDuke/Intro-To-Docker/README.md

 10. Tag your grumpycat image (or whatever you called it) with today's date
 11. Remove all the Full Screen Mario images
 12. Remove any images with the name \<none\>.
 What do you think these are?

+<a name='apx1'></a>
+## Appendix 1: Running Docker on OSX

+Right now, Docker runs primarily on Linux systems, but you can run Docker on Apple's OSX operating system using a virtual machine and [VirtualBox](https://www.virtualbox.org/).
+Darin London [\(https://github.com/dmlond\)] has written a great guide to using Docker on OSX and graciously allowed it to be added to this class: [Running Docker on the Mac OSX](max_osx)

 ---